-This camp will be an intensive personal growth experience held at La'akea Community, on our lush, permaculture, rainforest land.
+This camp will be an intensive personal growth experience held at an established intentional community, on our lush, permaculture, rainforest land.

 Come celebrate, be challenged, and enjoy yourself on the land and beach as we share our talents, knowledge and hearts with each other.

 Our rich program will have a focus on a gathering of the tribe, a sustainable culture of interconnections, including classes in communication skills, massage, boundaries and polyamory, and more as well as cuddle puddles, gender circles, Neo-Tantra ceremonies and a creativity sharing Cabaret night.